-You might be tempted to tell your agent everything, including the highest price you will pay for a home.
+You might be tempted to tell your real estate agent everything, including the highest price you will pay for a home.
 After all, your buyer's agent is supposed to be on your side and keep your information confidential, right?
-I've had lots of buyers take me aside and say, "OK, this is the highest price I will pay, but let's offer a little bit less."

 Why You Should Not Tell Your Agent Your Top Price

 Right after writing an offer, it's common for first-time homebuyers to play through scenarios in their heads.
-They can drive themselves crazy by this process, but they can't seem to help it.
+They can drive themselves crazy with this process, but can't seem to help it.
 Here are some of their thoughts:

 - What will we do if the seller outright rejects our offer?